prodgang/prod/words/prod/latt.md

 ````

 In any case, we'd probably better check that $\sqsubseteq$ really does define a partial order.
 I'll go through the reflexivity proof in ''detail'' and you can check out the other parts if you want.
 They're all not-particularly-insightful inductions.
-Quick reminder in case you skipped the previous proofs: productive induction is just: prove it for $0$, then assume it for $x_1, ... x_n$ and prove it for $[x_1, ..., x_n]$.
+Quick reminder in case you skipped the previous proofs, productive induction is just: prove it for $0$, then assume it for $x_1, ... x_n$ and prove it for $[x_1, ..., x_n]$.
+Then you're done.

 ```{prf:lemma}
 :label: pleqrefl